Confidence Games to try at Home with your Dog

 We love games like this!
 This is a great way for your dog to earn breakfast or dinner.
 This game builds the concept of being OK with noises.
 All you need is a box and some recycling.
 Scatter your dog’s food in and off they go!

-Using a bin or barrel on its side is great for this!
-This is such a great one for building confidence as there are some many stages to this one!
+Using a bin, box or barrel on it’s side is great for this!
+This is such a great one for building confidence as there are so many stages to this one!

-Can you stand on something that moves?
-Another great confidence builder.
+Game 3: Can you stand on something that moves?!

 If your dog has never placed their paws onto something, start with something that doesn’t move to begin with.
 Again, with this one, we are looking at building the steps towards the end goal which is paws on the object.

 - So first mark and reward for any interaction, then a step towards the object, then one paw on, then 2, then 3, then 4 (depending on side of object!).